Differences between Musk’s Twitter & Zuckerberg’s Threads

 Additionally, Threads lacks the option to enable a chronological feed, in contrast to Twitter, which does so (although it is not the default setting).
 Instead, Threads makes use of a randomly generated feed, so the posting order might not always be chronological.

-Much remains to be seen as to how these two platforms pan out in the days to come!
+We will see how these two platforms pan out in the days to come!
 Will Elon Musk Triumph the Social Media Race or will Zuckerberg keep the space man out of the goldilock zone for social apps?